DongzeHE/scpca-docs/docs/sce_file_contents.md

 | `target_type` | Whether each ADT is a target (`target`), negative/isotype control (`neg_control`), or positive control (`pos_control`).
 If this information was not provided, all ADTs will have been considered targets and will be labeled as `target` |

 Finally, additional metadata for ADT processing can be found in the `.uns` slot of the `AnnData` object.
-This metadata slot has the same contents as the [RNA experiment metadata](#anndata-experiment-metadata), along with one additional field, `ambient_profile`, which holds a list of representing the ambient concentrations of each ADT.
+This metadata slot has the same contents as the [RNA experiment metadata](#anndata-experiment-metadata), along with one additional field, `ambient_profile`, which holds a list of the ambient concentrations of each ADT.